United Church of Christ: Same-sex marriage

 Churches in the UCC may solemnize same-sex unions.
 A resolution, "In support of equal marriage rights for all", was supported by an estimated 80 percent of delegates to the church's 2005 General Synod, which made the United Church of Christ the first major Christian deliberative body in the U.S. to endorse "equal marriage rights for all people, regardless of gender".
-It now is the second-largest Christian denominational entity in the US to support same-sex marriage, after the Presbyterian Church (USA).
-The resolution was one of 32 actions by General Synod and other national bodies, beginning in 1969, which support civil rights for LGBT citizens and urge their full inclusion in the life of the church.
-The UCC's Open and Affirming movement, funded by the Open and Affirming Coalition, is the largest LGBT-welcoming-church program in the world with more than 1,100 congregations and 275,000 members.
+The resolution was one of 32 actions by the General Synod and other national bodies, beginning in 1969, to support civil rights for LGBTQ persons and urge their full inclusion in the life of the church.
+The UCC's Open and Affirming movement, funded by the Open and Affirming Coalition, is the largest LGBTQ-welcoming church program in the world with more than 1,100 congregations and 275,000 members.

 On April 28, 2014, the UCC filed a lawsuit against North Carolina for not permitting same-sex marriage, the first faith-based challenge to same-sex marriage bans in the US.
-In the lawsuit, the church argues that prohibiting same-sex marriages violates the freedom of religion, as the ban forced ministers for same-sex marriages to not act on their beliefs.
+In the lawsuit, the church argued that prohibiting same-sex marriages violated the freedom of religion as the ban forced ministers supportive of same-sex marriage to not act on their beliefs.

-Same-sex marriage is not supported by some UCC congregations, but it is rapidly gaining ground.
-Opponents included the Iglesia Evangelica Unida de Puerto Rico (United Evangelical Church in Puerto Rico), three fourths of which voted to withdraw from the UCC after the 2005 General Synod vote.
+Some UCC congregations do not support same-sex marriage.
+Opponents included the Iglesia Evangelica Unida de Puerto Rico (United Evangelical Church in Puerto Rico), three-fourths of which voted to withdraw from the UCC after the 2005 General Synod vote.
 The Biblical Witness Fellowship, a small conservative evangelical organization within the denomination, opposes the denomination's growing support for same-sex relationships.

 Apology Resolution

-United Church of Christ was recognized in the Apology Resolution to Native Hawaiians.
+The United Church of Christ was recognized in the Apology Resolution to Native Hawaiians.
 Congress recognized the reconciliation made by the UCC in the Eighteenth General Synod for their actions in overthrowing the Kingdom of Hawaii.